Chelsea Green specializes in books that promote the “politics and practice of sustainable living.”

 - Fermentation, cheesemaking, baking, and other how-to approaches to food production

 - Natural health and herbal healing

 - Simple living

-Cutting-edge science interpreted for lay readers, for our Sciencewriters imprint
+- Cutting-edge science interpreted for lay readers (under our Sciencewriters imprint)

 We seldom publish books that are:

-A full proposal should include most or all of the following items (all in a single Word document):
+To submit a full proposal, include most or all of the following items in a single Word document: